 Pour a scoop of the batter into the skillet and make a small pancake (about 3 to 4 inches in diameter).

 Turn over when bubbles appear on the surface.

 Make pairs of pancakes, and put a scoop of anko sweet beans between them.

 - If you would like to make thicker pancakes, simply add less water (or milk).

-- Try mixing 150 grams of prepared azuki beans with 200 milliliters of whipping cream for a luxurious azuki cream filling.
+- You can also try kuri chestnuts to fill your dorayaki, or mix 150 grams of prepared azuki beans with 200 milliliters of whipping cream for a luxurious azuki cream filling.

 - These treats are delicious hot or cold.

 - If there are any leftovers, dorayaki will last about 1 to 3 days.
 Put in an airtight container or wrap in plastic wrap; these pancakes can be left on the counter or refrigerator.
 If you want them warm, simply reheat in the microwave for approximately 15 to 20 seconds.